Avnshrai/test-docs/README.md

 helm template trivy-operator aqua/trivy-operator -f trivy-custom-value.yaml --output-dir="./"
 ```

-After generating the template, rename the folder from `zitadel` (release name) to `helm-template` and move all templates into it.
+After generating the template, rename the folder from `trivy-operator` (release name) to `helm-template` and move all templates into it.

 #### Enabling Service Monitor